Mod-phi convergence I: Normality zones and precise deviations: Subgraph count statistics in Erd os-R enyi random graphs

 We would like to apply Proposition \ref{prop:largedeviationscumulants} to the sequence $S_n=\SubGraph_\gamma-\esper[\SubGraph_\gamma]$ with $\alphan=n^2$ and $\betan=n^{k-2}$.
 Let us check that $S_n$ indeed fulfills the hypothesis. \begin{enumerate} \item The uniform bound $|\kappa^{(r)}(S_n)| \leq (C r)^r \alphan (\betan)^r$, where $C$ does not depend on $n$, corresponds to Proposition~\ref{prop:boundcumulantsubgraph}; we may even choose $C=2k^4$. \item We also have to check the speed of convergence:

-But these estimates follow directly from the bound above for $r=2,3$ and the fact that $\kappa^{(r)}(S_{n})$ is always a polynomial in $n$ --- see Corollary \ref{cor:jointcumulantpoly}. \end{enumerate} Finally, the mod-Gaussian convergence follows from the observations in Section \ref{sec:cumulantechnic}, and we can apply Proposition \ref{prop:largedeviationscumulants} to get the moderate deviation statement.
+But these estimates follow directly from the bound above for $r=2,3$ and the fact that $\kappa^{(r)}(S_{n})$ is always a polynomial in $n$ --- see Corollary \ref{cor:jointcumulantpoly}. \end{enumerate} Finally, the mod-Gaussian convergence follows from the observations in Section \ref{sec:cumulantechnic}.
+The normality zone result follows from Proposition \ref{prop:normalityzone} and we can apply Proposition \ref{prop:largedeviationscumulants} to get the moderate deviation statement.
 This ends the proof of Theorem \ref{thm:moddevgraphs}.

 \begin{remark} Using Theorem \ref{thm:boundjointcumulant}, we could obtain a bound for joint cumulants of subgraph count statistics.
-Hence, it would be possible to derive mod-Gaussian convergence and moderate deviation results for {\em linear combinations and vectors} of subgraph count statistics, in the spirit of Section \ref{sec:multi}.
-However, as we do not have a specific motivation for that and as the statement for a single subgraph count statistics is already quite technical, we have chosen not to present such a result. \end{remark}
+Hence, it would be possible to derive mod-Gaussian convergence and moderate deviation results for {\em linear combinations} of subgraph count statistics.
+However, since we do not have a specific motivation for that and since the statement for a single subgraph count statistics is already quite technical, we have chosen not to present such a result. \end{remark}